 Still in 1991, and only five months later the Café Brazil opening, the churrascaria format landed in the great LA metropolitan area through the gaucho entrepreneur Valdir Souza, who founded the By Brazil in Torrance.
 Several years ago, the Brazilian siblings Stefano and Sophia Kang purchased it from him.
 It is a landmark Brazilian BBQ steakhouse in the area of restaurant in the area of South Bay, which includes Manhattan, Hermosa and Redondo Beach besides Torrance.

 Speaking about landmarks in Los Angeles, we could not forget to mention the Zabumba, which was founded by the sisters Burgos in Feb. of 1994.
 In that same year, June and July, during the 1994 World Cup, the Zabumba attracted distinguished athletes from the Brazilian soccer hall of fame, names such as Romario and the legend “King” Pele among other Brazilian celebrities; and Pampas Grill, the first Brazilian restaurant to offer the “food by the pound” service concept in L.A. in 2002.
 Unfortunately, Zabumba closed its doors a few years ago, because of the catastrophic death of its owner, Monica Burgos, who was murdered by her husband, a famous producer of a “reality show” on American television, in Cancun, Mexico.

-All these places mentioned here are still open and serving, as well as many others from San Francisco to New York, from Japan to Europe.
+All these places mentioned here — except for Zabumba — are still open and serving, as well as many others from San Francisco to New York, from Japan to Europe.
 All this restaurants is part of the Brazilian culinary history, in one way or another, contributing to the globalization of the Brazilian culture.